JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 </tldr>

-Task dedicated to executing the code instrumentation using the Ant tasks provided with the currently used IntelliJ Platform dependency.
+Task dedicated to executing the code instrumentation using the Ant tasks provided by the used IntelliJ Platform dependency.

-The code instrumentation scans the compiled Java and Kotlin classes for JetBrains Annotations usages to replace them with relevant functionalities they're responsible for.
+The code instrumentation scans the compiled Java and Kotlin classes for JetBrains Annotations usages to replace them with their relevant functionalities.

-This task is controlled with the [`intellijPlatform.instrumentCode`](tools_intellij_platform_gradle_plugin_extension.md#intellijPlatform-instrumentCode) extension property, enabled by default.
+The task is controlled with the [`intellijPlatform.instrumentCode`](tools_intellij_platform_gradle_plugin_extension.md#intellijPlatform-instrumentCode) extension property, enabled by default.
 To properly run the instrumentation, it is required to add [`instrumentationTools()`](tools_intellij_platform_gradle_plugin_dependencies_extension.md#code-instrumentation) dependencies to the project.
 This dependency is available via the [`intellijDependencies()`](tools_intellij_platform_gradle_plugin_repositories_extension.md#additional-repositories) repository, which can be added separately or using the [`defaultRepositories()`](tools_intellij_platform_gradle_plugin_repositories_extension.md#default-repositories) helper.